-A.Sales
+A. Sales

-For the year ended d December 31,
+For the year ende ear ended December 31,

-Related parties 2023 2022
+Related parties 2024 2023

-Kinsus Interconnect Technology Corp. \$485 \$228
+Kinsus Interconnect Technology Corp. \$287 \$485

-Pegatron Corporation 13 -
+Pegatron Corporation 40 13

+Kinsus Interconnect Technology Suzhou Corp.
+387

-Total \$498 \$228
+Total \$714 \$498

 Selling prices is set by the fixed price for sale to other customers and taking into account the cost of its after-sales services plus reasonable profit.
-Collecion terms for related parties were 90 days after monthly closing and 30 days after monthly closing, respectively.
+Collection terms for related parties were 90 days after monthly closing and 30 days after monthly closing, respectively.